Wetness Fetish

 Clinical lineage

-- 1886: Richard von Krafft-Ebing's Psychopathia Sexualis catalogued attractions to bodily scents and secretions among the case material of his era, situating them within his broader taxonomy of "perversions" and helping establish the -philia / -lagnia vocabulary that later glossaries inherited.
+- 1886: Richard von Krafft-Ebing's Psychopathia Sexualis catalogued attractions to bodily scents and secretions among the case material of his era, situating them within his taxonomy of "perversions" and helping establish the -philia and -lagnia vocabulary that later glossaries inherited.

-- 2007: Scorolli and colleagues quantified the relative frequency of fetish targets across roughly 5,000 members of online fetish communities, finding that interests in body parts and features (about 33%) and objects associated with the body (about 30%) dominate, with secretion- and fluid-focused interests sitting among the far smaller, less-organised categories.
+- 2007: Scorolli and colleagues quantified the relative frequency of fetish targets across roughly 5,000 members of online fetish communities.
+Preferences for body parts and features (about 33%) and for objects usually associated with the body (about 30%) dominated; within the body-focused groups, feet accounted for 47% and body fluids for about 9%, placing secretion interests among the smaller, less-organised categories.

 Cultural evolution